McMasterRS/lm_agile-development/planner-agile.md

 - Acceptance criteria should use the following format: "Given (how things begin), when (action taken), then (outcome of taking action)."
 ```

-We will add the same MacID SSO user story that we used before as an example:
+We will add the same MacID SSO user story that we used before as an example.
+The title of the user story is: "As an internal user, I want to login using my MacID so that I don't have to create a separate account." and the body should contain the following:

 ```
 # User Story
-- This user story targets external customers.
+- This user story targets internal customers.
-- External customers want to use their existing Google account credentials to login to the web application.
+- Internal customers want to use their existing MacID credentials to login to the web application.
-- The main benefit of this user story is that external customers will not have to create a new account or need to remember a new pair of credentials to use the web application.
-This would also lower the barrier to entry of the web application and make the login process more seamless for external users.
+- The main benefit of this user story is that internal customers will not have to create a new account or need to remember a new pair of credentials to use the web application.
+This would also lower the barrier to entry of the web application and make the login process more seamless for internal users.

 # Linked Tasks
 - TBD